 Lorna is on a mission to grow coding and digital making in Scotland.
 The rest of the time she's a STEM Ambassador, an honorary researcher and, most importantly, a dedicated cake eater!

 Louisa's job at the Foundation is to make everyone’s life easier (and therefore even happier).
 She loves walking her dog in beautiful Cambridgeshire, making Sri Lankan curry, and tinkering with her Raspberry Pi.

 Lucia used to integrate creative learning programmes in schools across the UK, she then discovered the power of social media and for a while nurtured her own school community in Argentina.
 She is now on a mission is to get all 9 to 13 year olds coding by growing Code Club in the UK and Ireland.
 She is happiest walking along narrow streets and singing to the top of her lungs.

 Lucy is the Editor of The MagPi, the official Raspberry Pi magazine.
 She plays the piano, speaks French quite badly, codes, crafts, and enjoys fixing things.

 Editor, The MagPi

-Mac is our IT support guy.
+Mac is our Learning Manager.
 A teacher in his spare time, he enjoys showing people of all ages how computing works!
 When away from screens, he is an avid baker.

 Marc is an ex-teacher who's responsible for creating and managing the Raspberry Pi educational resources.
 He's passionate about Open Education Resources and teaching martial arts.